The-Irrational-Pi/The-Irrational-Pi/README.md

 - Eviews

 📦 Current Projects
-- Modeling economic shocks using VARs
+- Modeling economic shocks using VAR type models including SVAR and TVP VAR.

 📢 Early Work in Commodity Currencies
 - The Australian dollar and gold prices, The Open Economics Journal (2013).